Our thanks to Dr. Patrick Mahaney for this article!

 My general suggestions for paunchy pets are to decrease portion size by 25 to 33 percent, increase frequency of feeding to three to four smaller portions per 24 hours, and reduce consumption of highly processed dry pet food by incorporating moisture, fiber, and nutrient filled whole foods.

 What are your resolutions for you and your pet in the new year?
+Do you keep your dog at a healthy weight all year long?
 Let me know in the comments below!

 Check out part 2 of New Year’s Resolutions For Your Pets: Commit to Daily Exercise.